workshopdemos/zowe-python/Instructions.md

 It should not really display any information, however, it will write out a file called "packages.xlsx" in your current directory.

-TODO: See if we can load the xlsx viewer
+The file should be seen in the File Explorer or you can list is using the `ls -l` command in the terminal window.

 ### Flexibility is good
 Let's make the script more flexible.
 We want the user to select any available object for listing, including elements, systems, subsystems, etc.  And what if they need it in CSV instead of Excel?
 Let's also allow the user to specify the name of the file.

 Using the ArgParse library will allow us to do that.

-[ArgParse](https://docs.python.org/3/library/argparse.html) is another library for working with command line arguments.
+[ArgParse](https://docs.python.org/3/library/argparse.html) is another library.
+This one works with command line arguments.
 Instead of managing them manually, we can use a library and set up some simple rules.

+There's a section of code (lines 13-19).
+It is commented out (# in first column).
+Remove the comments.
+You can highlight the commands and press CTRL-/ (windows) or Command-/ (mac) and it will remove the comment block for you.

 `parser = argparse.ArgumentParser()`

 This creates a parser object called parser.
 We can add arguments, determine values for them, make the required, etc.

 You will find a section of add_arguments commands.
 These add arguments to the command, as well as help and various options.
-Uncomment these lines.

 You'll notice that we have options for object, output directory, max return code, type and filename.
     Object is the item we want to query.
 Let's require that.